djeghlaflydia/Game_2048/README.md

 ## Introduction
 Welcome to my first project created with Unity!
 This is a clone of the popular 2048 puzzle game.
-I developed this project to learn more about game development using Unity, and I'm excited to share it with you.
+I developed this project to learn more about game development using Unity, and I'm excited to share it with you. here is the link to see the project on PC (the phone version is in progress): https://play.unity.com/mg/other/web-7r9ll

 ## How to Play
 2048 is a simple and addictive puzzle game.
 Here are the instructions on how to play: